Building a future for three threatened species. Help us, help them.

 “With a vision of returning various marsupial species to the Eastern Highlands of Australia, Aussie Ark will provide on-the-ground conservation on a scale never before attempted.
 By focussing on the protection of key species in feral-proof fences reserved, additional future release to large protected areas is feasible.”

-This initial two-year project will provide funding for Aussie Ark to build a further 3 insurance populations of endangered mammals - the Long-nosed Bandicoot, the Long-nosed Potoroo and the Eastern Bettong.
+This initial two-year project will provide funding for Aussie Ark to build a further 3 insurance populations of endangered mammals - the Southern Brown Bandicoot, the Long-nosed Potoroo and the Eastern Bettong.

 The project will reintroduce species in semi-wild, predator proof fenced release sites in the Barrington Tops where they once used to roam and thrive with the goal of eventual reintroduction back into the wild.